bobby-driggs/mines-react/README.md

 ![A game of mines-react](./public/preview.png)

 ## Mines-React
-A clone of minesweeper, built using just React.JS
+A clone of minesweeper, built using just React.JS Fully hosted at https://mines.bobbydriggs.com/ You can self host, below:

 ## Dependencies
 React.js, Node.js